Exploitation of women in mass media: Sexualization of women

 Young women all over the world are experiencing sexualization, nearly one in five girls is sexually abused at least once in her life.
 Sexualization of women, especially young women, has been a global crisis.
 18 percent of girls report that by age 17 they have been victims of a sexual assault or abuse at the hands of another adolescent.
 UNICEF has been a leading advocate for young women, helping them to escape underage marriage and domestic violence.
-Many experts believe the impact of social media has a increasing factor towards the sexualization of women.
+Many experts believe the impact of social media has an increasing factor towards the sexualization of women.
 The media is involved in the daily life of many women, especially younger women.
 This has influence on their body image and behaviour.
 UNICEF states, "women and girls are repeatedly objectified and their bodies hyper sexualized, the media contributes to harmful gender stereotypes that often trivialize violence against girls."
-Due to social media increasing ones ability to be exposed to hyper-sexualization, many women's based organizations have been formed.
-Women's Media Center (WMC) created a organizations called FBomb; a women run platform that educates young women about the dangers of media and the online dangers that can occur.
-FBomb not only educates, but also dedicates an entire blog page to worldwide issues effecting women of all ages.
+Due to social media increasing one's ability to be exposed to hyper-sexualization, many women's-based organizations have been formed.
+Women's Media Center (WMC) created an organization called FBomb; a women-run platform that educates young women about the dangers of media and the online dangers that can occur.
+FBomb not only educates, but also dedicates an entire blog page to worldwide issues affecting women of all ages.
 It discusses how typical "Rom Coms" lead people to believe that women are inferior, as typically portrayed in movies, books, and other forms of entertainment.
 Along with this, the page discusses famous women who have made an impact on society, including Sacheen Littlefeather.
 The article explains how her small act of defiance of Hollywood sparked a large pro-women movement in the movie and TV industry.